Error opening default mailbox in the MAPI profile

 These error messages are produced when there is a problem using MAPI profile on the machine where CodeTwo software is installed.
 There may be many reasons to that, for example:

-- You have installed the program in the target server environment instead of the source one - this includes cases in which the machine is physically in the source server network but a member of the target server domain (applies to migration software only).
+- You have installed the program in the target server environment instead of the source one - this includes cases in which the machine is physically in the source server network but a member of the target server domain (applies to MAPI source connections in migration software only).

-- There is another software using MAPI profiles installed on this machine, for example 64bit version of Outlook or BlackBerry Enterprise Server - please install our software on a different machine.
+- There is another software using MAPI profiles installed on this machine, for example a 64-bit version of Outlook or BlackBerry Enterprise Server - please install our software on a different machine.

 - The MAPI libraries installed on your machine are either corrupted or outdated.
 Please uninstall the Messaging API and Collaboration Data Objects from the Control Panel, reboot the machine and install the latest version.